Sign in

 Are the scooters (and mopeds) safe?

-The vehicles are relatively safe when used responsibly.
-But a few crashes, including a fatal one in which a driver killed a scooter rider last year, have raised concerns, as have national media reports about scooter-related hospitalizations.
-Helmets are required for moped trips.
+These vehicles are relatively safe when used responsibly.
+However, a few accidents, including one fatal crash involving a scooter rider last year, have raised safety concerns along with media reports of scooter-related hospitalizations.
+Helmets are mandatory for moped rides.

 Can you get fined for using these devices in certain ways?